Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

-> Returns `boolean` value as to the current users authentication status.
+> Returns `boolean` value as to the current user's authentication status.

 #### Return Type